f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/index.rst

 In this section we will configure the following VoltConsole components:

-- A virtual site as a deployment target for our vK8s workload
+- Virtual Site as a deployment target for our vK8s workload
 - vk8s workload containing the "recommendations" service
-- reconfigured the SPA HTTP load balancer.
+- HTTP load balancer

 Data Flow and Architecture
 --------------------------